-We have said "comparative exclusion" because it is found that the selectivity of a single tuned circuit is seldom enough to provide sufficient separation between stations, so that curves of Fig. 52 will show.
+We have said "comparative exclusion" because it is found that the selectivity of a single tuned circuit is seldom enough to provide sufficient separation between stations, so that

+The sharpness with which a circuit tunes depends entirely upon its magnification, as comparisons of the two curves of Fig. 52 will show.
 These are plotted to the same maximum height, thereby helping comparisons of selectivity while obscuring the fact that a circuit of m = 200 gives a louder signal (more volts at resonance) than one for which m = 75.
 In Fig. 53 the curves are redrawn to show the relative response of the two circuits to the same applied voltage; the more selective circuit is also, as we have seen, the more efficient.